Annual Biology Essay Contest

 The purpose of this essay is to emphasize the most recent scientific findings and to describe how these findings have impacted the medical world and/or contributed to the progress of research in this area.
 The essay should focus on basic scientific research and understanding and NOT on the social and ethical implications.

-Reference Materials Examples
+Reference Material Examples

 The New York Times (especially "Science Times" section)

-The Philadelphia Inquirer and other Philadelphia newspapers, and the journals
+The Philadelphia Inquirer and other Philadelphia newspapers

-Science News, Scientific American, Discovery, Nature, and Science
+Journals and publications such as Science News, Scientific American, Discovery, Nature, and Science

 One prize per school will be awarded.